 When Xi Jin Ping took the mantle as Chairman of the Chinese Communist Party in 2012 he set forth a bold vision for the future of his country.
 He dubbed it ‘The Chinese Dream’ and laid out two critical development targets the country would hit on the path towards realizing this dream, calling them the ‘Two Centenary Goals'(两个一百年).
 These goals are critical markers on the climb to what the Chinese people see as their rightful place atop the global political landscape.

 The first goal is set for 2021, the hundred year anniversary of the founding of the Communist Party.
 By this time they plan to have secured their place as a ‘moderately well-off society’, with a per capita income of $10,000.
-Officially Chinese still refer to themselves as a feudal people on the path towards modernity, a path that really only began in 1978 when they opened their doors to foreign investment and started integrating themselves into the global economy.
+Officially, China still refers to itself as a feudal country on the path towards modernity, a path that really only began in 1978 when they opened their doors to foreign investment and started integrating themselves into the global economy.
 By 2021 they will make the political, economic (and rhetorical) shift to this ‘moderately well-off society’.

-(One word that might stand out in the official message is ‘democratic’.
+(One word that might stand out in the official message is democratic.
 Don’t let it fool you, the Chinese word for democracy has a slightly different connotation than it does in The West.
 First, as famed China watcher Orville Schell points out in a recent piece in the Wall Street Journal, much of modern Chinese history was shaped by a variety of democratic movements.
 Further, many in China claim they are already a democracy because on the local level elections are regularly held to choose who gets to sit in the people’s congress.
 Finally the word itself, 民主, does not mean ‘rule of the people’ as it does in The West, but ‘owned by the people’.
-The party officially proclaims itself to simply be acting on behalf of the will of the owners of the country, the people.)
+The party officially proclaims itself to simply be acting on behalf of the will of the owners of the country, the people, hence it feels justified in calling itself a democracy.)

 Trump vs. Xi